 Thank you for joining us for this year’s genealogy event!
 This year, this event is being held virtually.
-Today’s programs are only available today (Friday, October 20, 2023).
+Today’s programs are only available today (Friday, October 17, 2025).
 They will not be viewable after this event.
 Below, you will find today’s agenda with a description of each of the programs as well as information about each of our speakers.
-If you have any questions about today’s event, or have trouble accessing a video, please contact the Huntsville Public Library by calling 936-291-5471.
+If you have any questions about today’s event, or have trouble accessing a video, please contact the Walker County Genealogical Society by calling (936) 291-5471.

 Time: